 Vomiting is often caused by a problem in the GI tract itself.
 But the issue might be originating somewhere else altogether.

 Figuring out what is making your dog throw up is essential to a successful treatment.
+Do you think that diagnosing vomiting is simple?
+Think again.

 Thank you, Deborah Campbell, for sharing Flossy’s story.